Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 - Clutches do not slip from each other.

-- Dog and Spline clutch made a huge amount of torque.
+- Dog and Spline clutch produce a huge amount of torque.

-- No friction takes place as they locked together when rotates.
+- No friction takes place as they are locked together when rotated.

 - At a higher speed, it is difficult to engage or disengage the clutches.